Riverview Learning Center (PARADE, CLIP, CHOICE)

 Welcome to Riverview Learning Center!

 The Riverview Learning Center (RLC) consists of approximately 14,000 sq. feet of classrooms, science labs, computer labs, kitchen, parent library, conference rooms, multi-purpose room, offices, restrooms, and parking.
-An estimated 200 students will be attending the three alternative programs, PARADE, CLIP and CHOICE.
+Approximately 200 students attend the school's alternative programs, PARADE, CLIP, CLEAR, and CHOICE.

-Located one block east of Carnation Elementary, the new RLC will provide a superior teaching and learning environment for the district's alternative learning experience programs.
+Located one block east of Carnation Elementary, the RLC provides a superior teaching and learning environment for the district's alternative learning experience programs.

 PARADE Program (Parents And Riverview Actively Delivering Education)